rui314/chibicc/README.md

 Adding also a devcontainer for those that want to use visual code inside a container (needs vs code extension remote-containers).

-## Examples of C projects compiled using chibicc
+## Examples of C projects compiled successfully using chibicc

 tcc : tcc compiler (https://github.com/LuaDist/tcc.git)